Wednesday, October 29, 2025

 As usual, we’ll start with the definition.
 As we mentioned, a foreign key is a column or a group of columns that allow cross-referencing related data across tables in a database.
 A foreign key relationship comprises a parent table (that contains the initial column values) and a child table (with column values that reference those of the parent table).
 A foreign key constraint is defined on the child table.

-Why use MySQL foreign keys?
+Why use foreign keys in MySQL?

 Now that we know the definition and the main reasons to use foreign keys, let’s take a look at the general syntax used for defining a foreign key constraint in a CREATE TABLE or ALTER TABLE statement.